mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 }
 ```

-This works, however it's considerably likely that we'll have multiple instances of `UserFriendsQuery` that need to display the relationship status between the current user and the receiving user.
+This works, however it's considerably likely that we'll have multiple instances of `User.FriendsQuery` that need to display the relationship status between the current user and the receiving user.
 Unfortunately, taking stores off the `QueryClient` in a loop is quite inefficient, however the library provides better tools for managing this.

 ## QueryPath and Store Pattern Matching